 A decorated warbonnet hides in a home that used to be a tin can.
 Ocean wildlife in British Columbia can often be subtle, and merits looking for.
-This mural has lots of wildlife that are painted in a manner promoting a second or fifth look from viewers.
+This mural has a lot of wildlife that are painted in a manner promoting a second look from viewers.

-A pair of wolf eels find their home in the mural nestled in the rocks.
+A pair of wolf eels at home in the mural nestled into rocks.
 Wolf eels can actually be quite gentle, although they have one of the strongest bites in the animal kingdom.
-The last time I saw one while scuba diving I learned how to lure him out with a sea urchin!
+The last time I saw one while scuba diving, I learned how to lure him out with a sea urchin.